CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

 For an up to date `README <https://github.com/CEINMS-RT/CEINMS-RT_Installer/blob/master/README.md>`_ please follow the provided link.

-Before we can install CEINMS, we need to get all the required files for installation.
+Before we can install CEINMS-RT, we need to get all the required files for installation.
 From the installer repo's `homepage <https://github.com/CEINMS-RT/CEINMS-RT_Installer>`_ on GitHub, click on the green ``Code`` button, and then ``Download ZIP``.